 Eric is best known to the public as the unofficially designated head of the league’s effort to relocate the St. Louis Rams, San Diego Chargers, and Oakland Raiders away from their home cities, and to Los Angeles for the Chargers and the Rams, and Las Vegas for the Raiders.
 In doing so, Eric went from unknown to known

-The NFL of the past was known for nicing you to death (and I experienced this as the Super Bowl Oakland campaigner in 2000): not getting into public arguments or squabbles with citty representatives and making everyone feel as it the league’s their best friend.
+The NFL of the past was known forwhat I called “nicing” you to death (and I experienced this as the Super Bowl Oakland campaigner in 2000): not getting into public arguments or squabbles with city representatives and making everyone feel as it the league’s their best friend.

 That was not Eric.

-Eric made a number of observations about Oakland, most of them negative (some of those, stinging) a few directed to the Raider Nation fan base, positive.
-And all public.
+Eric made a number of observations about Oakland, most of them negative, a few directed to the Raider Nation fan base, positive – and all public.

-Eric was confusing for Oakland Raiders Fans.
-Take this 2015 NFL New York City Press Conference, where Eric efusively praised the presentation of Oakland Mayor Libby Schaaf:
+Eric Grubman was confusing for Oakland Raiders Fans.
+Take this 2015 NFL New York City Press Conference, where Eric effusively praised the presentation of Oakland Mayor Libby Schaaf: